Filter questions by:

 WHAT IS THE BEST TIME OF DAY TO GO PUNTING?

-Tour experienceThere are beautiful reasons to punt at any time of day and the answer depends on what you mean by best.
+Each time of day has its benefits, so the time of day you prefer will depend on what you want from your Cambridge punting tour.
 If you're looking for a quieter punting experience, the morning is best!
-Another favourite is the late afternoon in the summer, there's the most beautiful warm light on the east banks of the Cam.
-The Wren Library and King’s College Chapel look magical.
-Perhaps try it a few times and let us know what you think!
+Another favourite is the late afternoon in the summer, as there's the most beautiful warm light on the east banks of the Cam.
+The Wren Library and King's College Chapel look magical.
+Perhaps try it a few times and let us know what you think, or ask our tour guides to find the perfect punting tour for you.

 WHAT’S THE BEST WAY TO ARRIVE BY CAR?

-Getting thereDrive to one of the five Park and Ride sites on the edge of Cambridge to avoid the expensive parking charges.
-All the Park and Ride sites go into the Drummer Street area, around a 10-15 minute walk from Rutherford’s.
-If you're keen to know all the options please check out our Parking in Cambridge information.
+When travelling to us by car, we advise you to drive to one of the five Park and Ride sites on the edge of Cambridge to avoid the expensive parking charges.
+All the Park and Ride sites go into the Drummer Street area, around a 10-15 minute walk from Rutherford's.
+If you're keen to know all the options, please check out our Parking in Cambridge information page.

 WHERE CAN I GO PUNTING?